debackerl/telxcc/README.md

     $ make ↵

+On Mac typically you can use clang preprocessor:

+    $ make CC=clang ↵

-Or maybe you can also copy any *.ts files into current directory and build profiled version (if you know what are you doing):
+Or maybe you can also copy any *.ts files into current directory and build profiled version (if you *know* what are you doing):

     $ make profiled ↵